HicaroD/dotfiles/README.md

-sudo pacman -S xclip # tool for copying thins to the clipboard (useful for Neovim as well) sudo pacman -S make patch # Necessary for installing other packages yay anki # for english practice through cards
+sudo pacman -S xclip # tool for copying thins to the clipboard (useful for Neovim as well) sudo pacman -S make patch # Necessary for installing other packages yay anki # for english practice through cards yay comby-bin # a really powerful search and replace
 ```

 - Window manager